 Google Crowdsourcing Local Information Using Contextual Questions

-A newly granted Google patent starts off by telling us that some searchers have problems creating helpful search queries, and looking through search results generated by queries.
+A newly granted Google patent starts by telling us that some searchers have problems creating helpful search queries, and looking through search results generated by queries.

 In response to those problems, this patent works to suggest questions to initiate a search.
 It can use contextual questions based on information about a searcher such as their location or their interests.
 A searcher can select a question that is provided and the search engine will show answers in response to that question.
-Selection of answers may be used to identify additional questions related to selected answers.
+The selection of answers may be used to identify additional questions related to the selected answers.
 This can seem like a seemingly infinite series of questions and answers if you continue to look at the answers for questions provided.
-The questions that are being asked allow for people to make selections, and even submit their own questions.
+The questions that are being asked allow for people to make selections, and even submit their questions.

 We’ve been seeing related questions at Google which are inserted into search results, and I’ve written about those.
 These contextual questions seem to be a little different – and we will explore how.
-This patent was just granted, and I haven’t seen any questions quite like the ones described in this patent yet, but it’s possible that we could – they aren’t that different from the related questions that we see in many Google SERPs.
+This patent was just granted, and I haven’t seen any questions quite like the ones described in this patent yet, but we could – they aren’t that different from the related questions that we see in many Google SERPs.

 The patent provides some examples of such questions and answers based upon location

 …the application can initially display an interface including relevant questions to the user based on the location of the user.
 For example, the user is located in downtown New York City, and the interface can display popular questions for New York City, such as “What are the best sites for New York City” and “What are the best shows to see in New York City.”
 The user can select the question “What are the best sites for New York City,” and in turn, the interface is updated to display relevant answers to the question, such as “Empire State Building” and “Times Square.”
 The user can subsequently select “Empire State Building” and the interface is further updated to include additional questions based on the answer “Empire State Building” such as “How tall is the Empire State Building” and “How old is the Empire State Building.”
 The user can select the question “How old is the Empire State Building” and the interface is further updated to include an answer “84 years.”
 Upon selection of the answer “84 years” by the user, it is determined that there are no further questions associated with the answer “84 years.”
-However, the interface can be updated for input of an additional question provided by the user for association with the answer “84 years.”
+However, the interface can be updated for the input of an additional question provided by the user for association with the answer “84 years.”

 The last time I wrote about questions asked and answered by Google, was in the post: Related Questions now use a Question Graph and are Joined by ‘People Also Search For’ Refinements